shengyess/Machine-learning-amide-II-IR-spectra/README.md

 3.3.py: Construct the model Hamiltonian for amide II vibrations in a protein based on vibration exciton model theory.

 spectra_calc.sh: Diagonalize the Hamilton matrix to calculate the signal by using the SPECTRON (J. Phys.
 Chem.
 B 2006, 110, 3362-3374) program.

+Due to limitations in file size, the trained model is available at: https://zenodo.org/record/7267973#.Y2J9tchtkVK